We Serve in Communities Near and Far

-In 2017, our parishioner Soledad came to us with a request to help her start an after-school project for children at St. Andre's Episcopal Church in Cazale, Haiti.
-Soledad and her family are donating part of their home, and we are collecting much-needed supplies to help kids ages 6-14.
+Early in 2017, our parishioner Soledad came to us with a request to help her start an after-school project for children of St. Andre's Episcopal Church in Cazale, Haiti.
+Soledad and her family donated part of their home, and St. Margaret's Church collected supplies for kids ages 6-14.
 Additional donations from the parish were used to install solar power.
 The Cazale Community Center opened in September, 2017 and is fully operational.
 We continue to donate to their many programs, which now include a summer camp and various arts and music programs.
 Year-round, these wonderful kids now have facilities to complete their assignments and enjoy supervised play in a fun and safe environment.
 Indoor plumbing is the next priority and ongoing financial donations are welcome.
 Would you like to help?

 St. Margaret's parishioners Daniel and Debbie McGee delivered 2016 holiday cheer in the form of gifts, gift cards, food and clothing to representatives of the Plainview/Old Bethpage School District to help local families in need.

 Christmas Giving Tree

 For six years in a row, St. Margaret's has coordinated with the Plainview-Old Bethpage School District to actively share our blessings with others.
 St. Margaret's is a small church with a big heart - in 2016 our parishioners showered 12 struggling families with thousands of dollars in gifts and gift cards plus basic necessities such as food and clothing.
 Deep community involvement is part of our mission of "Seeking, Serving and Sharing" God's love in the world.

 How many peanut butter and jelly sandwiches can you make in an hour?
 Helpers of all ages reached a record 508 sandwiches in 45 minutes!
 It's a fun, easy way to benefit the hungry in our community, and kids can help by adding stickers or whatever is appropriate for their age group.
 We gather at the Plainview Reformed Church on Old Bethpage Road in Plainview, usually on the third Wednesday of the month at 7:30 pm.
 Check the website calendar for current information.
 Join us!